piecepackr/piecepackr_site/content/Articles/dominoes.rst

 Chinese dominoes and dice
 -------------------------

-.. note:: Chinese dominoes were introduced in piecepackr_ v1.3 and were extended to double-18 dominoes in v1.9.
+.. note:: Chinese dominoes were introduced in piecepackr_ v1.13.

 The configurations ``dominoes_chinese`` and ``dominoes_chinese_black`` provide `Asian-style dice <https://en.wikipedia.org/wiki/Dice#Arrangement>`_ and `Chinese dominoes <https://en.wikipedia.org/wiki/Chinese_dominoes>`_.  ``dominoes_chinese`` has a white background with black and red pips while ``dominoes_chinese_black`` has a black background with white and red pips.

+|
+|

 .. sourcecode:: r